Training Contract Assessment Centres - the lowdown

-A number of my twitter followers (I tweet as @paralegaltony) have expressed their interest in preparing for sessions at training contract assessment centres (TCAC) in the hunt for a training contract (TC).
+A number of my twitter followers (I tweet as @paralegaltony) have expressed their interest in preparing for sessions at training contract assessment centres (TCAC) in the hunt for a training contract.

 As a paralegal focused on gaining experience and balancing work and study of the Legal Practice Course (LPC) at the College of Law I have not been exposed to this world of mystery where information of what goes on during these day long interviews is scarce.
-So I interviewed Oliver Bell who has landed a TC at TLT Solicitors and due to start in 2013.
+So I interviewed Oliver Bell who has landed a training contract at TLT Solicitors and is due to start in 2013.

 What type of firms usually use a TCAC?